 The primary entrance to each building is locked as is the main entrance to each suite.
 Each bedroom is locked as well.
-Smoke detectors are in each room and the complex is monitored with an alarm system.
+Smoke detectors are in each room and the complex is monitored with a fire alarm system and security cameras.
 The campus is also patrolled by a security guard from 2:00pm-10:00pm.

 The Residence Halls are located adjacent to the NCCC campus, next to the Athletic fields and Athletic Facility.
 The Residence Halls are a very short walk from the classroom buildings, the library, and the food service.
-In order to reside in the Residence Halls you are required to be on the meal plan.
+In order to reside in the Residence Halls, you are required to have a meal plan.

 Roommate selection: Each student completes a profile questionnaire which enables students of compatible interests and/or habits to be grouped by suite.
 Students can mutually request specific suitemates as well.

 Residence Hall Safety and Security:

 Locked 24 hours: All residence halls are locked 24 hours a day.
 Residents get in by using their card access “key.”
 Visitors can only gain entry by entering with a current resident hall student.